erco77/1a2-pic/rev-f/README-users-manual.txt

     -------------

-         o Pick up the handset on a phone extension, and press the RIGHT-most line button, to pick Line #5.
-This is the intercom line.
+         o Pick up the handset on a phone extension, and press the RIGHT-most line button to use the intercom on Line #5.

          o The lamp for that line should light on all the extensions.

-         o Try dialing "1" on the touchtone pad.
+         o Try dialing "1".
 It should buzz the phone plugged into EXT1 on the card.
 Dial "2" to buzz the EXT2 phone, etc.

          o While you're using the intercom line, have someone else pickup the same line on a different extension.
 You should both be able